 16 DECIDING TO SAIL

-It shall be the sole responsibility of the members and their guests to decide at all times whether or not to sail on club water, whether the club provides a safety boat or not.
-The club reserves the right to cancel Club sailing without notice.
+It shall be the sole responsibility of the members and their guests to decide at all times whether or not to sail on Club water, whether the Club provides a safety boat or not.
+The Club reserves the right to cancel Club sailing without notice.
 The Club limits its liability as described in Rule 25.

-Life jackets or buoyancy aids will be worn at all times by children under the age of 14 when using or on the jetty.
-It is recommended that neither heavy footwear nor bare feet be allowed.
-It is recommended for safety reasons that boats tying up on the jetty lower sails.
+Life jackets or buoyancy aids shall be worn at all times by children under the age of 14 when using or on the jetties.

 From 1st November to 31st March a full wetsuit or drysuit in good condition should be worn by all